rlivingsus/misc/AllBooks.md

 - McIntyre, Vonda: Dreamsnake
 - McKinty, Adrian: The Island
 - McClellan, Brian: In the Shadow of Lightning
 - McMaster, HR: Dereliction of Duty: Lyndon Johnson, Robert McNamara, The Joint Chiefs of Staff, and the Lies that Led to Vietnam
+- McMurtry, Larry: Lonesome Dove
 - McNeill, Graham: Ultramarines Omnibus
 - McQuiston, Casey: One Last Stop
 - McRaven, William: Make Your Bed